Parvulastra vivipara: Ecology

 This starfish feeds on the microbial and algal film found on the surface of rocks.
 It does this by everting (pushing out) its stomach through its mouth, and digesting the film in situ.
 It feeds at night and on overcast days.

 P. vivipara is a hermaphrodite, each individual typically having six to eight female gonads and a single male-type gonad.
 The seastars mostly self-fertilise, but it is likely that some cross fertilisation occurs.
 The embryos and juveniles are brooded within the mother's body cavity.
 They are present in various sizes, and usually leave the protective environment to live independently by the time they are 30% of the parent's diameter.
 They emerge through gonopores on the aboral surface of the parent, the holes enlarging to let them out.
 While they are inside the body cavity, they are cannibalistic, the larger ones eating the smaller ones; sometimes one becomes too large to emerge, and remains inside its mother.

-Status
+Conservation status

 The Department of the Environment of the Australian Government is concerned about the conservation of this species.
 Threats it has identified include competition from introduced seastar species, predation by these seastars, pollution by sewage, industrial and agricultural discharges, and habitat destruction.

+In April of 2023, P. vivipara was determined to be Critically Endangered by the IUCN.
+Only about 41,600 adults are thought to be alive, and the population continues to decrease due to a variety of factors, including wastewater runoff, climate change, habitat loss, and more.